Farukh Choudhary

-Farukh Haji Kasam Choudhary (born 8 November 1996) is an Indian professional footballer who plays as a forward for Indian Super League club Jamshedpur.
+Farukh Haji Kasam Choudhary (born 8 November 1996) is an Indian professional footballer who plays as a winger for Indian Super League club Chennaiyin and the India national team.

 Career

 Early career and Lonestar Kashmir

-Encouraged by his father to take on football, Choudhary started his career with centre back and the Maharashtra state youth teams.
+Encouraged by his father to take on football, Choudhary started his career as a centre back with the Maharashtra state youth teams.
 Choudhary then joined the academy of I-League side, Pune.
 He then joined Lonestar Kashmir for their I-League 2nd Division campaign in which he scored six goals in 18 matches.

 Kerala Blasters

-After his impressive performance for Lonestar Kashmir, Choudhary signed for Jamshedpur FC of the Indian Super League.
+After his impressive performance for Lonestar Kashmir, Choudhary signed for Kerala Blasters of the Indian Super League.
 He made his professional debut with the club on 5 October 2016 against Atlético de Kolkata.
 He started the match and played 68 minutes as Mumbai City FC lost 1–0.

 Mumbai (loan)

 After the 2016 ISL season, Choudhary was loaned to I-League side Mumbai.
 He made his debut for the club on 8 January 2017 in their opening match of the season against DSK Shivajians.
 He started and played 56 minutes as Mumbai won 1–0.